Question:

 Can Dogs Eat Pumpkin Seeds?

-With their tough fibrous shell, whole pumpkin seeds will pass through a dog’s GI tract undigested, at best.
-But unshelled seed could potentially cause severe upset stomach, constipation and even intestinal obstruction if eaten in large quantities.
+With their tough fibrous shell, whole pumpkin seeds will pass through a dog’s GI tract undigested.
+Seeds with shells could potentially cause severe upset stomach, constipation and even intestinal obstruction if eaten in large quantities.

-7 Ways to Feed Your Pumpkin to Your Dog
+7 Ways to Feed Pumpkin to Your Dog

 1. Canned pumpkin can be placed on top of or mixed into dry dog food at mealtime.